ELRabito/ContainerSavesContainerInContainer/README.md

 This will fix the issue that containers with containers inside (backpack inside backpack etc) inside containers/vehicles are vanishing on restart.
+Warning: If you install this on a existing server you need to wipe container and vehicle table!

 Before restart and putting the backpack into the vehicle.